Contents

 • max_tokens: optional int (default = 100)

 Maximum number of tokens to generate.
 A token represents about 4 characters for English texts.
 The total number of tokens (prompt + generated text) cannot exceed the model's maximum context length.
-It is of 2048 for GPT-J and 1024 for the other models.
+See the model list to know their maximum context length.

 If the prompt length is larger than the model's maximum context length, the beginning of the prompt is discarded.